brennenawana/run-swim-hike-nyc/README.md

-# RunSwimHikeNyc
+# RunSwimHikeNYC

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/run_swim_hike_nyc`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to RunSwimHikeNYC!
+This is a simple Gem allowing you to discover all the places to Run, Swim or Hike in all five boroughs of NYC.
+All information is provided by and scraped from http://www.nycgovparks.org/

-TODO: Delete this and the text above, and describe your gem
+Enjoy, contribute and comment!

 ## Installation